fbpx

 Halloweentime at Tokyo Disneyland.

-Halloween was not really celebrated at all in Japan, until the year 2000, when Tokyo Disneyland, hosted its first Halloween celebration.
+Japan did not really celebrate Halloween at all until the year 2000, when Tokyo Disneyland hosted its first Halloween celebration.

 However, some of these events are beginning to have more of a family-friendly atmosphere as the popularity of the holiday grows in the country.